marijnh/Eloquent-JavaScript/11_async.md

 ((memory)).

-When such a thing is happening, it would be a shame to let the processor sit idle.
-There might be some other work it could do in the meantime.
+When such a thing is happening, it would be a shame to let the processor sit idle—there might be some other work it could do in the meantime.
 In part, this is handled by your operating system, which will switch the processor between multiple running programs.
 But that doesn't help when we want a _single_ program to be able to make